EL20202/xenons-triblader-mod/README.md

 # **PRE-RELEASE VERSION**

 This is currently a pre-release version.
-Please provide the author XenonA7 with feedback on combat art balance.
+Please provide the author, XenonA7, with feedback on combat art balance.
 Also please report any crashes, glitches, or other issues as a result from playing the entire game under a different character configuration.
 I won't be able to test every quest, cutscene, etc myself so feedback is critical.

 ## **Main Features:**